DarkPurple141/portfolio/posts/using_git.md

 ---
 title: Using Git
-stub: The basics to getting started with git, a version control system
+stub: Getting started with git, a version control system
 tags: linux,git,explainers
 ---
 [This tutorial is comprehensive](https://www.atlassian.com/git/tutorials/what-is-version-control) - I suggest you use it, but if time poor, below will suffice.

 ## Installing Git